January 26, 2020

 Cancer cells are anaerobic, meaning they can thrive more easily in an environment with low oxygen levels.
 By contrast, cancer cells have a much harder time living and multiplying in oxygen-rich environments.
 Rebounding on a regular basis and sticking with a healthy exercise routine can effectively turn your body into a very hostile environment for cancer cells.

 It’s easier to feel comfortable in your own skin when your body is healthy.
-Rebounding offers a tremendous range of benefits you can feel throughout your body, and these benefits are easy to achieve with just a few minutes of rebounding exercise each day.
+Rebounding offers a tremendous range of health benefits you can feel throughout your body, and these benefits are easy to achieve with just a few minutes of rebounding exercise each day.
 Rebounding is also very easy to do and an acceptable exercise for all age groups.
 Ten minutes per day tends to be the ideal range for most people, but you can experience a noticeable boost to your mood and energy levels with just a few two to five-minute sessions each day.

 People undergoing cancer treatment often experience a wide range of negative symptoms from both the cancer itself as well as the intense treatments such as chemotherapy and radiation therapy.
-Rebounding can be an easy workout that is manageable when dealing with these symptoms while boosting overall immune system function, encouraging treatments to be as effective as possible.
+Rebounding can be an easy workout that is manageable when dealing with these cancer symptoms while boosting overall immune system function, encouraging treatments to be as effective as possible.
 While it may be difficult for an individual undergoing cancer treatment to engage in full-fledged workouts, rebounding on a mini trampoline can be just what they need to stay as fit as possible and encourage their immune systems to respond to treatment as best they can.

 The best way to prevent cancer is to make your body as hostile to cancer cell growth as you can.
 Eating a healthy, balanced diet and engaging in daily exercise are two of the best ways to improve your lifestyle and limit your risk of developing cancer.
 Rebounding on a mini trampoline can make a fine addition to your efforts to remain cancer-free.